linuxdeepin/wiki.deepin.org/en/About_Deepin/Deepin_Wiki.md

 # Edit Rules

 ## Obey the rules of contributions
+This article is used to help users understand Deepin Wiki's editing methods and techniques.

 ### Principles
 1. There are no restrictions on content topics, so any content helpful for deepin can be imported.